 Riboflavin (see Nutritional Considerations below).

 Cognitive and behavioral therapy.

 Botulinum toxin is effective for chronic migraine.

 Butterbur (Petasites hybridus root).
 In double-blind, randomized clinical trials, butterbur reduced migraine frequency by roughly half compared with placebo.
-Although this effect was achieved with 25 mg BID in one study, a second trial with a larger number of patients found that only a higher dose (75 mg BID) resulted in a statistically significant reduction in migraine frequency (~ 50% fewer attacks over a 4-month period) when compared with 50 mg BID.
-The American Academy of Neurology and the American Headache Society have suggested butterbur be classified as “Level A” in the hierarchy of evidence and have further described it as established as effective for migraine prevention.
+Although this effect was achieved with 25 mg twice daily in one study, a second trial with a larger number of patients found that only a higher dose (75 mg twice daily) resulted in a statistically significant reduction in migraine frequency (~ 50% fewer attacks over a 4-month period) when compared with 50 mg twice daily., The American Academy of Neurology and the American Headache Society have suggested butterbur be classified as “Level A” in the hierarchy of evidence and have further described it as established as effective for migraine prevention.

 Feverfew is an herb with anti-inflammatory properties.
 Previous studies have suggested efficacy of the native herb or its extracts in preventing or aborting migraines, while others have yielded inconclusive results, perhaps due to variations in preparations tested.
 However, a recent review concluded that the evidence for the efficacy of feverfew is mixed and inconclusive and is derived from low quality evidence, which needs to be confirmed in larger rigorous trials.